crimsondamask/prussiandocs/docs/intro.md

 # Getting Started

-This is a quick guides that shows you how to use **PrussianStudio**.
+This is a quick guide that shows you how to use **PrussianStudio**.

 ## Requirements